orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     - Remove doubt of deception.
 Why do I see it available on the mainstream OS or other distro but not on our distro?
     - Changing tastes.
 The user may be pro or anti security over time.
-The user may go though minimalist or maximalist changes over time out of bordem.
+The user may go through minimalist or maximalist changes over time out of bordem.

     Reason against parity: